holoviz/panel/doc/tutorials/basic/serve.md

 panel serve app.py --autoreload
 ```

-When the server has started the terminal output should look like this
+When the server has started, the terminal output should look like this

 ```bash
 $ panel serve app.py --autoreload